burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Integer Types Nuances

-1. The compiler's use of `unsigned` or `signed` in the absence of an explicit type specification is not defined for `char` type.
+1. The compiler's use of `unsigned` or `signed` in the absence of an explicit type specification is not defined for the `char` type.

-2. The compiler's use `unsigned` or `signed` in the absence of an explicit type specification is not defined for bit fields.
+2. The compiler's use of `unsigned` or `signed` in the absence of an explicit type specification is not defined for bit fields.

 3. In general, the result of doing the right shift for signed integer types in the case of negative numbers is undefined before C++20.
 The compiler implementer can perform either a *logical right shift* or an *arithmetic shift* ([2], p.
 252).